 The fishing communities should be involved early in the planning process.
 Mechanisms need to be developed for them to report locations of marine debris, participate in setting removal priorities, and keep updated on the status of removal efforts.
 The regional State fishery biologists, who work regularly with the fishing community, can be valuable resources for liaising with the fishing communities and fishing organizations, soliciting their input, and listening to their feedback.
-The biologists would need a mechanism and resources (e.g., staff, database, mapping tools) to solicit, gather, and organize reports on marine debris hazard areas from the fishing communities.
+The biologists would need a mechanism and resources (e.g., staff, database, mapping tools) to solicit, gather, and organize reports on marine debris hazard areas from the fishing communities and local groups.
+These data could then be used during prioritization of removal activities.
 Fishers will also be excellent resources to assist in debris removal because of their local knowledge of waterways, snag hazards, and boat operations.